mlhansen88/Chasing-Arrows/README.md

 **The Plan:**

-**  Step 1:** Create a new embedded controller system for plastic recycling and manufacturing equipment that allows for data collection, analytics, and remote device monitoring / control.
-Learn more about this subproject here: https://github.com/mlhansen88/Chasing-Arrows/blob/main/Embedded-IOT-Controller/README
+ - Step 1: Create a new embedded controller system for plastic recycling and manufacturing equipment that allows for data collection, analytics, and remote device monitoring / control.
+Learn more here: https://github.com/mlhansen88/Chasing-Arrows/blob/main/Embedded-IOT-Controller/README

-  More Coming Soon!
+ - More Coming Soon!